 For all key concepts and associated responses, in order to convert numerical valence scores (1 through 5) into categorical valence labels (negative, positive, or neutral) we used a non-parametric statistical test.
 For each LLM, all valence scores provided for all key concepts and responses were aggregated together.
-A Kruskall-Wallis test was used to assess whether the scores attributed to concept $w_i$ had a lower, compatible, or higher median valence compared to the entire distribution of valence scores.
+A Kruskall-Wallis test was used to assess whether the scores attributed to concept w_i had a lower, compatible, or higher median valence compared to the entire distribution of valence scores.
 Non-parametric testing was used because the distribution of valence scores $\bigcup_j w_j$ was mostly skewed with a heavy left tail across all models (Pearson's skewness coefficient $s_s = 3(mean_s - median_s)/\sigma = 1.39$ for students' data and $s_r > 1$ for each language model).
-Given the relatively small sample size (fixed in order to make suitable comparisons between large language models and humans), and inspired by previous works [27], we fixed a significance level $\alpha = 0.1$ , motivated by the aim of detecting more deviations from neutrality despite the contained sample size.
-Therefore, valence labels were assigned as follows: negative-lower median valence score than the rest of the sample; positive-higher median valence score than the rest of the sample; neutral-same median valence as the rest of the sample.
+Given the relatively small sample size (fixed in order to make suitable comparisons between large language models and humans), and inspired by previous works [65], we fixed a significance level $\alpha = 0.1$, motivated by the aim of detecting more deviations from neutrality despite the contained sample size.
+Therefore, valence labels were assigned as follows: negative - lower median valence score than the rest of the sample; positive - higher median valence score than the rest of the sample.